Sam-Bowden/evolutionary-algorithm/README.md

 I did this rewrite as I find it an effective way to learn new algorithms.
 As I had to translate the whole algorithm, it forced me to understand every line of its code.

-I also added a feature to allow the user to add custom parameters at runtime.
+I also added a feature to allow the user to define custom parameters at runtime.

 This rewrite is also a lot quicker than the Python version - 108ms down to 2ms at default settings on my machine :)